-In order to fulfill her mandate, the Representative has built partnerships with a number of agencies and organizations, including the Canadian Council of Child and Youth Advocates.
+In order to fulfill his mandate, the Representative has built partnerships with a number of agencies and organizations, including the Canadian Council of Child and Youth Advocates.

 Within B.C., the Representative is particularly committed to entering into and maintaining protocol agreements with other First Nations agencies and service providers for the coordination of services to First Nations children and their families.